First Order Logic and Twin-Width in Tournaments and Dense Oriented Graphs: Binary search tree orders

 This section presents the good order for twin-width in tournaments.
 It is based on \emph{binary search trees} (BST), which we define in a tournament~$T$ as a rooted ordered binary tree~$S$ (meaning that each node has a left and right child, either of which may be missing), whose nodes are the vertices of~$T$, and such that for any $x \in S$ \begin{itemize} \item the left child of~$x$ (if any) and its descendants are in~$N_T^-(x)$, and \item the right child of~$x$ (if any) and its descendants are in~$N_T^+(x)$, \end{itemize} see \cref{fig:bst}.

-The \emph{order} associated to~$S$, denoted~$<_S$, is the left-to-right order, i.e.\ the one which places a node~$x$ after its left child and its descendants, but before its right child and its descendants.
+The \emph{order} associated to~$S$, denoted~$<_S$, is the left-to-right order (or in-order traversal) placing a node~$x$ after its left child and its descendants, but before its right child and its descendants.
 Such an order is called a \emph{BST order}.

 Remark that because~$T$ is only a tournament and not an order as in a standard BST, there is no restriction on the direction of edges between the left and right subtrees of~$x$.
 On the other hand, if~$x$ is an ancestor of~$y$, then there is an edge oriented from~$x$ to~$y$ if and only if~$x <_S y$.
 Thus we have \begin{remark} In a tournament~$T$, any branch~$B$ of a BST~$S$ forms a chain which coincides with~$<_S$.
 That is, for $x,y \in B$, the edge in~$T$ is oriented from~$x$ to~$y$ if and only if $x <_S y$. \end{remark}